DTM Flow Monitoring Survey in Italy and the Human Trafficking and Other Exploitative Practices Prevalence Module

 The Displacement Tracking Matrix (DTM) is a system to track and monitor the displacement and population mobility.
 It is designed to regularly and systematically capture, process and disseminate information to provide a better understanding of the movements and evolving needs of displaced populations, whether on site or en route.

-Since February 2017, data collection has resumed in 5 Regions of Italy: Sicily, Apulia, Lombardy, Friuli Venezia Giulia and Liguria.
-In the South of Italy (Sicily, Apulia), migrants are interviewed in entry and transit points close to ports where disembarkations procedures take place following SAR (Search and Rescue) operations in the Central Mediterranean (Catania, Pozzallo, Ragusa, Trapani, Bari, Brindisi, Taranto).
-In Lombardy and Liguria, data collection is conducted in centres for transiting migrants in areas close to the borders with Switzerland (Como) and France (Ventimiglia), and in Milan.
-In Friuli Venezia Giulia, 2 months of data collection have been carried out in reception centres for asylum seekers which prevalently host migrants arrived in Italy by land, from Slovenia and Austria.
+More than 11,000 interviews (6,400 in 2016, 4,700 in 2017) have been conducted by IOM data collectors in around 60 entry and transit points in 6 Italian regions.
+In the South of Italy (Sicily, Apulia, Calabria), migrants are interviewed in entry and transit points close to ports where disembarkations procedures take place following SAR (Search and Rescue) operations in the Central Mediterranean (Catania, Pozzallo, Ragusa, Trapani, Crotone Bari, Brindisi, Taranto).
+In Lombardy and Liguria, data collection was conducted in centres for transiting migrants in areas close to the borders with Switzerland (Como) and France (Ventimiglia), and in Milan.
+In Friuli Venezia Giulia, a 2-months data collection was carried out in reception centres for asylum seekers which prevalently host migrants arrived in Italy by land, from Slovenia and Austria.